Cloaca Maxima: Construction and history

 According to tradition, it may have initially been constructed around 600 BC under the orders of the king of Rome, Tarquinius Priscus.
-He ordered Etruscan workers and the Plebians to construct the sewers.
+He ordered Etruscan workers and the plebeians to construct the drainage.
 Before constructing the Cloaca Maxima, Priscus, and his son Tarquinius Superbus, worked to transform the land by the Roman forum from a swamp into a solid building ground, thus reclaiming the Velabrum.
 In order to achieve this, they filled it up with 10-20,000 cubic meters of soil, gravel, and debris.

-At the beginning of the sewer's life it consisted of open-air channels lined up with bricks centered around a main pipe.
+At the beginning of the drainage's life it consisted of open-air channels lined up with bricks centered around a main pipe.
 At this stage it might have had no roof.
 However, wooden holes spread throughout the sewer indicate that wooden bridges may have been built over it, which possibly functioned as a roof.
-Alternatively, the holes could have functioned as a support for the scaffolding needed to construct the sewer.
+Alternatively, the holes could have functioned as a support for the scaffolding needed to construct the drainage.
 The Cloaca Maxima may also have originally been an open drain, formed from streams originating from three of the neighboring hills, that were channeled through the main Forum and then on to the Tiber.
 As building space within the city became more valuable, the drain was gradually built over.

-By the time of the late Roman Republic this sewer became the city's main storm drain.
+By the time of the late Roman Republic this drainage became the city's main storm drain.
 It developed into a system 1,600 meters long.
-By the time of the Second Century BCE it had a 101 meter long canal that was covered up and expanded into a sewer.
+By the second century BC, it had a 101 meter long canal which was covered up and expanded into also function as the main urban sewer system.
 Pliny the Elder, writing in the late 1st century, describes the early Cloaca Maxima as "large enough to allow the passage of a wagon loaded with hay."
-Eventually, the sewer could not continue growing to keep up with the expanding city.
+Eventually, the drainage could not continue growing to keep up with the expanding city.
 Romans would discard waste through other openings rather than the sewers.
-From 31 BCE to 192 CE manholes could be used to access the sewer, which could be traversed by canal at this point.
+From 31 BC to 192 AD manholes could be used to access the drainage, which could be traversed by canal at this point.
 Manholes were decorated with marble reliefs, and canals were made of Roman concrete and flint.